Effective: January 4, 2024

 - Complying with legal and regulatory obligations

-If your personal information is de-identified or anonymized through aggregation or other means to the extent that it can no longer identify you in accordance with applicable law, then this information will no longer be considered “personal information” and we may use such information for any purpose without providing you with additional notice or disclosure.
+If your personal information is de-identified or anonymized through aggregation or other means to the extent that it can no longer identify you, then this information will no longer be considered “personal information” and we may use such information for any purpose without providing you with additional notice or disclosure.

 4. Data Retention and Disposal